Spins Hudson at Factoria

 Day Two

 Drive north west towards the Hudson River and Factoria at Charles Point in Peekskill.
-Here you’ll find two lunch options: Fin & Brew with seafood and comfort fare, and River Outpost Brewing, one of the County’s newest craft beer breweries, offering outdoor dining and for the kids entertainment, Spins Hudson, with arcade, laser tag and more.
+Here you’ll find two lunch options: Fin & Brew with seafood and comfort fare, and River Outpost Brewing, one of the County’s newest craft beer breweries.
+After grabbing a bite, venture out on the aerial ropes course and challenge your family to a game of laser tag.

 Driving back south towards the hotel, toast the trip with a cold one – ice cream, that is.
 Village Creamery & Sweetshop in Valhalla offers traditional favorites alongside more unusual flavors like Captain Crunch Berry, I Want S’more, and Holy Cannoli.